 Suppose I don't meet the minimum GPA and/or test requirements for admissions?

 Completing a certificate program is a good way to get a fresh start.
-Credits from the Health Science certificate transfers into the 100% online Health Science master's concentration.
-Please visit http://www.outreach.usf.edu/gradcerts/ for more details regarding certificate programs.
+Credits from the Health Science certificate can transfers into the 100% online Health Science master's concentration with approval from the director of the program.
+Please visit USF Graduate Certificates for more details regarding certificate programs.